YusufRyan1/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Yusuf Ryan** — an aspiring Full-Stack Data Scientist with a passion for turning data into actionable insights and real business value.
+I'm **Yusuf Ryan** — a fresh graduate and aspiring Full-Stack Data Scientist with a passion for turning data into actionable insights and real business value.

 My journey started in data analysis, where I built a strong foundation in SQL, Python, and BI tools by working on end-to-end projects involving data cleaning, exploratory analysis, KPI design, and interactive dashboard development.
 Over time, I expanded into machine learning, developing a deeper understanding of predictive modeling, statistical thinking, and data-driven problem solving.